praharshapm/vsdmixedsignalflow/README.md

 <img align="center" width="500"  src="/images/amux.JPG">
 # Getting LEF file
 The LEF file can be obtained from magic layout synthesis tool from mag file as the input.
-The steps to install on centOS 7 machine can be seen in

 The IP uses OSU018 as the technology node.
-So it is essential that the tech file for OSU018 is downloaded in the machine. the tech file is present in this repository.
+So it is essential that the tech file for OSU018 is downloaded in the machine. the tech file is present in this repository as `osu018.tech`
 ```javascript
 git clone https://github.com/prithivjp/avsdmux2x1_3v3.git
 ```